-It was a sound that, given the circumstances, instantly transported me back thousands of years.
+It was a sound that, given the circumstances, instantly transported me back thousands of years to Jerusalem.

 The Muezzin’s call to prayer from the minaret of the ancient mosque reverberated right around the Old City of Jerusalem and for me, right there and then, slap in the middle of the ancient Via Dolorosa, it was as if modern time had evaporated.

 It was an extraordinary feeling.
 Jerusalem .does that to you.
 It’s a city that evokes emotion, after all, Jews, Muslims and Christians see it as the spiritual centre of their religion, and it’s the only city in the world that officially celebrated three Sabbaths in a week.

 Actually Jerusalem is a city of two parts, the old and the new.
 The old is unquestionably the reason why so many people come and visit every year.
 And it is truly a magical place, perched high on a hill and surrounded by a wall built. in 1538 by the Ottoman king Suleiman the Great, although there were many other walls built and destroyed over the years.
 But the new also has a lot to offer visitors and you should put time aside to explore its many attractions too.

 The Old City of Jerusalem